21 May 2021

 Unfortunately, Qt applications built with this toolchain only work out-of-the-box on the reMarkable 1.
 On the reMarkable 2, these applications cannot correctly address the framebuffer.
 This issue was addressed by the open-source community via the remarkable2-framebuffer project.
 Following the build instructions (using the aforementioned SDK version) of the project, the following shared objects are created:

-folder of our crypto setup with the version
+We place these files in the lib folder of our crypto setup with the version

 number removed.
 These are meant to be used together with the LD_PRELOAD